Glue42/core/packages/ng/README.md

     constructor(private glueService: Glue42Service) { }

     public ngOnInit(): void {
-        if (this.glueService.glueAvailable) {
+        if (!this.glueService.glueAvailable) {
+          // there was an error during the Glue initialization return;
+        }
         // glue initialized without errors and is ready to be used }
-    }

 }